Unable to Locate Complete Label Info

-Nutro Max canned dog food receives the Advisor’s second-tier rating of 4 stars.
+Nutro Max canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-- Nutro Max Senior Chicken and Rice (3 Stars)
+- Nutro Max Senior Chicken and Rice Dinner (3.5 stars) [M]

-- Nutro Max Adult Chicken, Rice and Lamb Dinner
+- Nutro Max Adult Chicken, Lamb and Rice Dinner (3.5 stars) [M]

-Nutro Max Adult Beef and Rice canned dog food was selected to represent the others in the line for this review.
+Nutro Max Adult Beef and Rice Dinner was selected to represent the other products in the line for this review.

 Nutro Max Adult Beef and Rice Dinner